TRAVEL LITERATURE AND THE MEDITERRANEAN MOD.1

 VENEZIA

-The course is part of the core subjects of the Italian and Mediterranean Studies degree program.
-Its aim is to provide students with basic analytical tools in the field of comparative literature.
-The objectives of the course are to introduce students to travel literature, with a particular focus on the relationship between the train and modernity.
+The course is among the core subjects of the degree program in Italian and Mediterranean Studies.
+It aims to provide students with basic analytical tools in the field of comparative literature.
+The objectives of the course are to introduce students to travel literature, with a particular focus on literary and cinematic works concerning Southern Italy.

 1.Knowledge and understanding